Ash33njit/IS218-Mini-Project-1/README.md

 Developers can use branches to indivually work on projects and commit changes when needed.
 This feature is very convenient becuase it does not effect the original code/project.

 See below for the steps in a GitFlow project:
+- Create a develop branch from the master
+- Create a release branch from develop (This is more so for software releases)
+- Create feature branches from develop
+- When a developer is done coding a feature, it is then merged to the develop branch

 ## Git Commands/Termonlogy: Definition & Examples: